-Related Article: 7 Best Free Business Plan Templates
+Related Article: The Best Free Business Plan Template

 Not so in the private sector.
 A company is free to make contract decisions as it wishes, having only minimal accountability to their Boards for poor performance and/or cost overrides.
 Still, business owners seeking new clients and customers must perform well if they intend to keep those clients.

 Before You Put Pencil to Paper